asmteran/matrix-pomdp-gym/README.md

 ## Usage

 Create a `MatrixPOMDPEnv` instance with the required parameters.

-Refer to the examples folder for Jupyter-based usage.
+Refer to the [Demo.ipynb](https://github.com/asmteran/matrix-pomdp-gym/blob/main/Demo.ipynb) for Jupyter-based usage.

 Examples implemented in this repository draw on the POMDP-based methodologies discussed in:
 Corotis, R. B., Ellis, J. H., & Jiang, M. (2005).
 Modeling of risk-based inspection, maintenance and life-cycle cost with partially observable Markov decision processes.
 Structure and Infrastructure Engineering, 1(1), 75–84. https://doi.org/10.1080/15732470412331289305